In these times of conflict, anger and confusion, Metin Bereketli is trying to make a difference through art

 Metin Bereketli is an internationally acclaimed artist whose work has appeared in some of the most prestigious galleries around the world, including the Smithsonian Institution and the Pacific Design Centre, as well as in the pages of Cosmopolitan, Maison Francaise and the New York Times.

-Lauded by no less than three former American Presidents and celebrities including Jay Leno and James Caan, Bereketli dedicates the messages in his work to human diversity and world peace.
+Lauded by no less than three former American Presidents and celebrities including Jay Leno and James Caan, Bereketli dedicates the messages in his artwork to concepts we badly need to pay attention to now more than ever: human diversity and world peace.

-Here, Metin tells Eluxe about the wonder of birds, the purity of children and the importance of eco-consciousness.
+Here in this exclusive interview, Metin Bereketli tells Eluxe about the wonder of birds, the purity of children and the importance of eco-consciousness.

 What is the earliest memory you have of being in nature?